 - Improvement in medical care, hence low infant mortality and higher chances of babies surviving.
 This means there is no need to have many children in the hope that if some die others will survive.

-- Improvement in female education, thus women spend a lot of their fertile years in school, resulting in fall in the average number of children they can have in their lifetime
+- Improvement in female education, thus women spend a lot of their fertile years in school, resulting in a fall in the average number of children they can have in their lifetime

 - Increase in contraceptive use, hence parents have the ability to conveniently space their children